Hi, I'm Duarte.

 A new equilibrium solution concept where players sequentially sample to resolve strategic uncertainty over their opponents' distribution of actions delivers predictions on the joint distribution of actions, beliefs, and decision times.

-with Jonathan Libgober and Jack Willis; 1st draft June 2021; updated Feb 2023; R&R at Review of Economic Studies
+with Jonathan Libgober and Jack Willis; 1st draft June 2021; updated June 2024; resubmitted to Review of Economic Studies

 | Working Paper

-Retractions — provision of information about past information — are treated as more complex than equivalent direct information and subjects infer less from them.
+Retractions — provision of indirect information — are treated as more complex than equivalent direct information and subjects infer less from them.
 (Previously circulated as NBER working paper with the title "Learning versus Unlearning: An Experiment on Retractions")

 The Effects of Incentives on Choices and Beliefs in Games: An Experiment